-- 98.2 percent of students served by the grant were not expelled, - 91.8 percent of at-risk students did not receive an out-of-school suspension, - 93.6 percent of at-risk students did not receive an inschool suspension, and - 98.7 percent of truant students did not have a truancy petition filed in court. - This also included students experiencing positive school outcomes.
-94.8 percent of students who were supported in the program remained in school or graduated and completed school.
-This is 1.5 percentage points higher than was reported in 2022-2023.
+98.2 percent of students served by the grant were not expelled, 91.8 percent of at-risk students did not receive an

+- 91.8 percent of at-risk students did not receive an out-of-school suspension, - 93.6 percent of at-risk students did not receive an inschool suspension, and - 98.7 percent of truant students did not have a truancy petition filed in court. - This also included students experiencing positive school outcomes.
+94.8 percent of students who were supported in the program remained in school or